Visit the Frequently Asked Questions page for more information.

 Contact Claudia Castaneda, Student Affairs Coordinator, email@example.com.

-The Student Affairs Coordinator is available to meet with students who are interested in pursuing the Feminist Studies major/minor or LGBTQ Studies minor in person or via Zoom.
+The Student Affairs Coordinator is available to meet with students who are interested in pursuing the Feminist Studies major/minor or LGBTQ Studies minor in person or via Zoom though most questions can be answered via a few email exchanges.
 Some walk-in appointments are available, and appointments are encouraged.
 Advising sessions run from 15 to 30 minutes.

 After a student’s initial visit, the student will be added to the departmental e-mail list serve - it is the source for all departmental communication including Feminist Studies sponsored events, courses, information on registration, commencement, research and internship opportunities, and paid work.
 If a student is dropped from the list serve inadvertently or due to U-mail quota overages, resubscribe by emailing the advisor.